-- 1) Treating people equally, either through "first come, first serve" or through a lottery. - 2) Favoring the worst-off on the basis of the "rule of rescue."
+1) Treating people equally, either through "first come, first serve" or through a lottery.

-- 3) Maximizing total benefits (utilitarianism), measured either by the number of lives saved or the number of life-years saved. - 4) Promoting and rewarding social usefulness, based either on instrumental value for the future of the society or on reciprocity for past contributions, including those on the front lines of fighting COVID-19.6
+- 2) Favoring the worst-off on the basis of the "rule of rescue." - 3) Maximizing total benefits (utilitarianism), measured either by the number of lives saved or the number of life-years saved. - 4) Promoting and rewarding social usefulness, based either on instrumental value for the future of the society or on reciprocity for past contributions, including those on the front lines of fighting COVID-19.6

 As the many discussions of triage in a medical context demonstrate beyond any doubt, highly intelligent, thoroughly informed, reasonable, and morally sensitive people both can and do disagree with each other on what is the best policy in the morally and psychologically excruciating decisions front-line doctors must make when they lack the resources to do their best for every patient needing their care.
-Furthermore, I have no doubt that people trying to apply the Jewish tradition to these decisions will also disagree with each other.
-Indeed, although my good friend, Rabbi Daniel Nevins, and I through two months of a wonderful interaction of critiquing each other's earlier drafts have decided to come to the same conclusion, we disagree on how to get there in reading and applying relevant Jewish sources and in some of the nuances of our shared conclusion, and that is fine: friends can disagree, and one might especially expect that on issues like triage that are both as serious and as morally difficult as can be.
+Furthermore, I have no doubt that people trying to apply the Jewish tradition to these decisions will also disagree with each other; indeed, my good friend, Rabbi Daniel Nevins, and I disagree on this, and that is fine: friends can disagree, and one might especially expect that on issues like triage that are both as serious and as morally difficult as can be.
 After all, we are talking about nothing less than decisions that will determine life and death, and the grounds for making these decisions are also as morally murky as can be, as evidenced by the many different and conflicting criteria for making triage decisions affirmed in both Jewish sources and in secular ethical discussions, as described above.
-Let me say here, at the outset, that I want to thank him for forcing me to sharpen my own thinking on this issue as he developed his.
+He and I have created a statement of where we disagree so that that is clear, and later in this document I will describe why I take the stand that I do rather than his; but let me say here, at the outset, that I want to thank him for forcing me to sharpen my own thinking on this issue as he developed his.